suketk/suketk.com/_posts/2023-08-30-july-august-2023-reflection.md

 ### Projects

-These were my project goals:
+These were my project goals for the month:

 * Habit Gym
     * Launch mobile app.